Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 ### Function Reference

-The follow are methods available in the `AMDC_Logger` class:
+The following are methods available in the `AMDC_Logger` class:

 #### Registering / Unregistering